Dowload the Fact Sheet (Updated 2014)

 - If all unauthorized immigrants were removed from Washington, D.C., the District would lose $1.1 billion in economic activity, $490.5 million in gross product, and approximately 5,400 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group .

-- Unauthorized immigrants in Washington, D.C. paid $26.4 million in state and local taxes in 2010 , according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Washington, D.C. paid $25.6 million in state and local taxes in 2010 , including $16.8 million in sales taxes, $5.5 million in state income taxes, and $3.3 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to Washington, D.C.’s economy as students.

 - Washington, D.C.’s 8,419 foreign students contributed $301.9 million to the District’s economy in tuition, fees, and living expenses for the 2011-2012 academic year, according to NAFSA: Association of International Educators .

 - In Washington, D.C., 51.5% of foreign-born persons who were naturalized U.S. citizens in 2011 had a bachelor’s or higher degree, compared to 47.2% of noncitizens.
 At the same time, only 15.2% of naturalized citizens lacked a high-school diploma, compared to 27.7% of noncitizens.

 - The number of immigrants in Washington, D.C. with a college degree increased by 45.4% between 2000 and 2011, according to data from the Migration Policy Institute.